PyConPL/Book/2017/presentations/with_python_security/text.md

 ransom.

-Gartner report from 2016 says that it takes on average 200 days since a hack for a company to find about it. (citation needed) Imagine what an attacker can do during that time!
+Gartner report from 2016 says that it takes on average 200 days since a hack for a company to find about it (citation needed).
+Imagine what an attacker can do during that time!

 ### Tooling